Over 1000 families given 21 days to vacate Entebbe wetland or face eviction by NEMA - Nile Post

 Nicholas Magara, the coordinator of wetlands in the central region under the Ministry of Water and Environment said the encroachers had been warned earlier to get off the wetland but had not heeded to the call.

-He said that the recent rising water levels in Lake Victoria have necessitated the need to speed up the eviction process of the encroachers.
+He said that the recently rising water levels in Lake Victoria have necessitated the need to speed up the eviction process of the encroachers.

 “After going through all other processes for due diligence and to make sure that there’s enough information for encroachers before evicting them, this is the final document that is warning them to vacate so that the wetland can be restored to gain its original glory to serve its purposes,” Magara said.

-“If anyone occupied before the NEMA Act of 1995 and has a land little, he or she will be compensated but if they occupied after that period, then no compensation and all the land titles will be cancelled.”
+“If anyone occupied before the NEMA Act of 1995 and has a land little, he or she will be compensated but if they occupied after that period, then no compensation and all the land titles will be canceled.”

 However, according to the locals, they have spent a lot of time at their current residences that they say were bought and given land titles.